ricoharisin/ayase/README.md

 make sure you have nodejs and python v2.7 installed

 * clone this repo
-* execute this command
+* execute this command `npm install` to install all dependencies
-    npm install

 if you encountered a problem related to node-gyp please refer to this https://github.com/nodejs/node-gyp#installation

 #### Usage

-    nodejs ayase.js <base folder> <destination folder> --no-resize (opt)
+    nodejs ayase.js <base folder> <destination folder> --no-resize (optional)

 base folder is the 'master' folder and destination folder is the 'slave' so if the resource is missing on slave but existed on master, it will copy the resource from master to slave

-use '--no-resize' option if you don't want to copied image to be resized this is useful if your master folder size is lower than slave folder to avoid blurring for example base folder: drawable-mdpi, destination folder drawable-xhdpi
+use `--no-resize` option if you don't want to copied image to be resized this is useful if your master folder size is lower than slave folder to avoid blurring for example base folder: drawable-mdpi, destination folder drawable-xhdpi

 you can run this script multiple times and do not forget to switch base folder and destination folder to make sure everything is same